• Skip to primary navigation

 Serving: 1waffleCalories: 183kcalCarbohydrates: 28gProtein: 5gFat: 6gSaturated Fat: 1gCholesterol: 44mgSodium: 125mgPotassium: 170mgFiber: 1gSugar: 11gVitamin A: 3281IUVitamin C: 1mgCalcium: 74mgIron: 2mg

 I first shared this recipe in the fall of 2014.
-I updated the photos, post and video to make it more helpful to you on September 3, 2020.
+I updated the photos, post and video to make it more helpful to you on September 3, 2020, and once again in September 2025.

 P.S: Want more pumpkin recipes?
 Check out my collection of canned pumpkin recipes!